 This course is designed to introduce the students to advanced face and body treatments.
 The student will gain knowledge on advance massage techniques and advance therapies.
 The student will have the abilities needed by estheticians to obtain a job in a medical or spa environment.
 The student will also learn about the importance of aromas in this field.
-Prerequisites None - Co-requisite: None

-ES104 PROFESSIONAL ESTHETICS AND MAKE-UP APPLICATION
+ES 104 PROFESSIONAL ESTHETICS AND MAKE-UP APPLICATION